lihaoyi/macropy/readme.md

 Or just skip ahead to the [Subtleties](#macro-subtleties), [Lessons](#lessons), [Conclusion](#macropy-the-last-refuge-of-the-competent) and [Future Plans](#future).
 We're open to contributions, so send us your ideas/questions/issues/pull-requests and we'll do our best to accomodate you!
 If you need ideas on how to contribute, check out our [issues](issues) page.

-MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython) and [PyPy 2.0](http://pypy.org/), but does not yet work on [Jython](http://www.jython.org/) and does not work on older versions of PyPy.
-MacroPy is also available on [PyPI](https://pypi.python.org/pypi/MacroPy).
-It uses `setup.py` to manage dependencies and other things, check out [this gist](https://gist.github.com/lihaoyi/5577609) for an example of setting it up on a clean system.
+MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython) and [PyPy 2.0](http://pypy.org/), but does not yet work on [Jython](http://www.jython.org/).
+MacroPy is also available on [PyPI](https://pypi.python.org/pypi/MacroPy), using a standard [setup.py](setup.y) to manage dependencies, installation and other things.
+Check out [this gist](https://gist.github.com/lihaoyi/5577609) for an example of setting it up on a clean system.

 Rough Overview
 ==============